ruiokada/sublime-text-atomic-soft-tab-nav/README.md

 * Soft tabs are assumed to appear only at the beginning of lines so multiple spaces that do not span to the beginning of the line are ignored.
 * If the cursor is on the edge of a soft tab, then the left/right arrow keys move the cursor as if the soft tabs were tabs.
-* If the cursor is in the middle of a soft tab, then the left/right arrow keys move the cursor as if the soft tab is multiple spaces until either end of the soft tab is reached.
+* If the cursor is in the middle of a soft tab, then the left/right arrow keys move the cursor to the end of the soft tab.
 * If `enable_line_nav` is set to true in plugin settings then the up/down arrow keys will also treat soft tabs in a similar manner.
 * The above modifications are applied even in the case when the cursor is making a text selection.
 * The above modifications will not be applied if there are multiple active cursors.

-If the spaces as tabs function is disabled in the current file view then this plugin will be disabled.
-The size of soft tabs depends on the tab size of the current file view.
-If there are multiple cursors, then navigation input will not be modified.
+* If the spaces as tabs function is disabled in the current file view then this plugin will be disabled.
+* The size of soft tabs depends on the tab size of the current file view.
+* If there are multiple cursors, then navigation input will not be modified.